RubixML/ML/README.md

 ```

 ### Extra Tree Classifier
-An *Extremely Randomized* Classification Tree, these trees differ from standard [Classification Trees](#classification-tree) in that they choose the best split drawn from a random set determined by *max features*, rather than searching the entire column.
+An *Extremely Randomized* Classification Tree - these trees differ from standard [Classification Trees](#classification-tree) in that they choose the best split drawn from a random set determined by *max features*, rather than searching the entire column.
 Extra Trees work well in ensembles such as [Random Forest](#random-forest) or [AdaBoost](#adaboost) as the *weak learner* or they can be used on their own.
 The strength of Extra Trees are computational efficiency as well as increasing variance of the prediction (if that is desired).

 > **Note**: Decision tree based algorithms can handle both categorical and continuous features at the same time.